Halfsoul24/DrumKit/README.md

 # DrumKit

-Created a simple DrumKKit using Javascript.
+Created a DrumKit using Javascript. <br>
 No need to buy one now !!